zama-ai/concrete-ml/docs/guides/prediction_with_fhe.md

 Regarding this LogisticRegression model, as with scikit-learn, it is possible to predict the logits as well as the class probabilities by respectively using the `decision_function` or `predict_proba` methods instead.

+### Using separate functions
-Alternatively, it is possible to execute all main steps (key generation, quantization, encryption, FHE execution, decryption) separately.
+Alternatively, you can execute key generation, quantization, encryption, FHE execution and decryption separately.

 <!--pytest-codeblocks:cont-->